Links on Android Authority may earn us a commission. Learn more.

 Play Spotify on your HomePod

-While Apple has caved to pressure and now lets HomePod owners set default music platforms other than Apple Music, there’s still a conspicuous gap: Spotify.
-You can push Spotify to one or more HomePod speakers without too much trouble, just as long as you’re willing to use an iPhone, iPad, or Mac for control.
+While Apple has caved to pressure and now lets HomePod owners set default music platforms other than Apple Music, there’s still a conspicuous gap in Siri voice control: Spotify.
+You can play Spotify without too much trouble, it just requires an iPhone, iPad, or Mac for control.

-The solution comes from the Spotify app’s Connect button, which looks like a speaker in front of a TV — you may have already used it to push music to Alexa, Bluetooth, or Google-based speakers.
-One Connect option is AirPlay or Bluetooth, which includes products like HomePods.
+Specifically you need to use the Spotify app’s Connect button, which looks like a speaker in front of a TV — you may have already used it to push music to Alexa, Bluetooth, or Google-based speakers.
+One of Connect’s options is AirPlay or Bluetooth, which includes products like HomePods.

-The main downside is you can’t verbally request songs, artists, or playlists, so you’ll have to keep your control device handy.
-The method also effectively hijacks that device’s audio.
+The main downsides are that you’ll have to keep your control device handy, and that AirPlay effectively hijacks that device’s audio.

 Use your HomePod(s) as a TV speaker